bparanj/crystal/electronics/book/work.md

 \]
 where **θ** is the angle between the force direction and the movement direction.

-In simpler terms, if you apply force to move something, you're doing work, and the more force or distance involved, the greater the work done.
+If you apply force to move something, you're doing work, and the more force or distance involved, the greater the work done.

 In the work formula:
 \[